AiramL/TimeOptimizedFederatedLearning/README.md

 # Conclusion

-If we were able to generate all the 5
+If we were able to generate all 8 figures, the test was successful.
+To reproduce the exact results in the paper, you must change the simulation parameters as follows:

+- Number of clients: 100
+- Number of epochs: 40
+- SUMO simulation time: 6000 seconds

 # Paper